blushiemagic/ACNH-Flower-Purebreeding/README.md

 **Q: Why would I want purebreeds?**

 A: To be blunt, this guide is not for most people.
-Getting all purebreeds will require much more work than just gettting each color.
+Getting all purebreeds will require much more work than just getting each color.

 However, there are several advantages to getting all purebreeds:
 * Two identical purebreeds will clone themselves when bred.
 Because there is a higher chance to breed two flowers than to clone a single flower, this allows you to duplicate flowers faster.